 Electric cars have already started to transform our roads.
 Can they do the same for our homes?

 Imagine if your garage could purify the air, generate its own energy, and serve as a star-gazing pad.
-That’s what Tiam Maeiyat has realized with Parking Parc, his award-winning concept for Volvo Cars Canada’s The New Garage competition, which sought novel ideas for turning typically utilitarian space into an area that expands the living comforts of the home.
+That’s what Tiam Maeiyat has realized with Parking Parc, his award-winning concept for Volvo Cars Canada’s The New Green Garage competition, which sought novel ideas for turning typically utilitarian space into an area that expands the living comforts of the home.

 The contest was juried by some of Canada’s most exciting architects and designers – APPAREIL Architecture, MSDS Studio and Campos Studio – along with Robin Page, Volvo’s head of design.
 Inspired in part by the launch of Volvo’s electric XC40 Recharge, the project signals the potential of garages in the age of electric cars, which don’t emit the toxic exhaust that typically make garages uninhabitable.
 The quarantine played a role, too, as it left families searching for ways to make their homes more flexible.